coderefinery/2020-11-17-online/hackmd-day2.md

   ```
   What is most likely wrong?
   - SSH access is probably not set up.
 See https://docs.github.com/en/free-pro-team@latest/github/using-git/which-remote-url-should-i-use#cloning-with-ssh-urls
+  - The ssh key was not added via ssh-add.
+Adding the key solved the issue.

+- While merging, **Git** can only handle *"obvious"* conflicts in individual lines, right?
+I guess if there is a function `func` in `master` that is used in branch `a` but altered in branch `b`, these three branches can be merged without conflict but it will cause erroneous behavior, won't it?
+Because the usage of `func` in branch `a` differs from its implementation in branch `b` (and hence in the merged `master` branch).

 ## Break until xx:15